 Whenever I tell people I’m from Singapore, they always ask me “where’s your accent?”
 I’ve moved so much that I lost my Singlish accent a long time ago, but Singapore will forever be one of my favorite cities to eat and eat and eat.
 I have many fond childhood memories of family trips back to Singapore, where we would feast on all our favorite dishes.
-This recent trip back to Singapore was no different, except this was my first time in Singapore as a vegan.
+This recent trip back was no different, except this was my first time in Singapore as a vegan.

 Much to my delight, there were plenty of vegan and vegetarian restaurants in Singapore!
 I didn’t have to miss out on my old favorites, like laksa and chicken rice, as there are delicious vegan versions of almost anything you can think of.
 To be honest, I barely made a dent in my list of vegan and vegan-friendly restaurants even though it feels like I was eating non-stop.
 I’m already looking forward to going back.